A13xB0/GoBroke/README.md

    - Use the provided error types from broke-errors package

 3. **Context Usage**:
-   - Pass context through the application for proper cancellation
+   - Use the context provided by LogicBase for cancellation
-   - Use context timeouts where appropriate
+   - Add timeouts where appropriate
    - Handle context cancellation in worker loops

 4. **Message Processing**:
    - Keep message processing logic concise
    - Use appropriate goroutines for concurrent processing
    - Consider message ordering requirements when choosing logic types

+5. **LogicBase Usage**:
+   - Extend LogicBase for all logic implementations
+   - Use the provided context for cancellation handling
+   - Access common functionality through LogicBase methods

 ## License